Ratnesh2003/KnowGo/README.md

-# BroGrow-Backend
+# KnowGo-Backend

-Bro-Grow is a business icubator Android App which enables entrepreneurs to make smart business decisions based on micro-market.
+Know-Go is a business icubator Android App which enables entrepreneurs to make smart business decisions based on micro-market.

 ## Problem Statement